Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

    - The generated key value will be displayed when you click the **Add** button.
 Copy the generated value for use in the steps later.
    - You'll need this key later in your code's configuration files.
 This key value will not be displayed again, and is not retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.

-### Configure the webapp (java-servlet-webapp-auth-my-tenant) to use your app registration
+### Configure the web app (java-servlet-webapp-auth-my-tenant) to use your app registration

 Open the project in your IDE to configure the code.